AutodeskGames/stingray-docs/source/interactive_help/managing_content/loading_unloading/defining_packages.md

 This line causes all levels inside the `levels/jungle` folder to be loaded when this package is loaded.
 (Any other content used in those levels is also loaded.)

-A common use of this approach is to load all Lua scripts into the game in the boot package, since these scripts tend to be small in size, and are often needed throughout the game:
+A common use of this approach is to load all Lua scripts into the engine in the boot package, since these scripts tend to be small in size, and are often needed throughout the entire lifetime of the app:

 ~~~{sjson}
 lua = ["*"]